D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 This solution does not meet the goal.

-It is not possible to deply a Azure Container Group to a subnet that already contains resources!
+It is not possible to deploy a Azure Container Group to a subnet that already contains resources!
-In this case subnet2 has alreadu VM5 and VM6.
+In this case subnet2 has already VM5 and VM6.

 ---